The Battle of the River Plate, fought in December 1939, was the first significant naval battle of World War II between Britain and Germany.

 The damage to the ship’s fuel processing system hindered its ability to operate at peak performance, and the constant engagement had depleted its ammunition reserves.

-The wounds recieved by HMS Exeter during the battle of the River Plate.
 The wounds recieved by HMS Exeter during the battle.

 A prolonged engagement presented risks.
 The Graf Spee’s status as a commerce raider depended on its ability to remain elusive, picking off merchant ships while avoiding significant confrontations with larger naval fleets.